What is call center speech analytics?

 And not just in the contact centre.
 Speech analytics software collects really useful information at an enormous scale.
 And that scale can surface trends that would otherwise go unnoticed.
 Maybe, for instance, a lot of customers are calling to complain that it’s cheaper to cancel and rebook a flight than it is to change their travel date.

-It’s that kind of real-time data around customer interactions that can empower contact centres to become an integral part of the service and product design process – with hard data to back up their assumptions.
+It’s that kind of real-time data around customer interactions that can empower contact centres to become an integral part of an organisation’s loyalty and growth initiatives – with hard data to prove this value proposition.

 Coach agents when they need it